SRIRAJGURUNATHAN/EXNO2DS/README.md

 # RESULT
-Hence performing Exploratory Data Analysis on the given data set is successful
+Hence performing Exploratory Data Analysis on the given data set is successful.